adou600/IosContinuousIntegration/README.md

 ![Build history](https://dl.dropboxusercontent.com/u/664542/github-doc-images/build-history-success.png)

- - By clicking on the build number, you can watch the full console output log.
+ - By clicking on the build number, you can obtain information about the build, like the full console output log.
- - As final test, make a test fail in your project, commit and push the change.
+ - As a final test, make a test fail in your project, commit and push the change.
 After max 1 minute, the build job should automatically start.
 After a while, the build history should contain a red bubble, identifying a failed build.
- - Fix the test, commit and push again and make sure the jenkins build is blue again.
+ - Fix the test, commit and push again and make sure the Jenkins build is blue again.

 ![Build history with failed build](https://dl.dropboxusercontent.com/u/664542/github-doc-images/build-history-failed.png)

 ### Next steps

 Now that you have a running CI server for your project, you can continue improving it continuously...
-Sending emails in case of a broken build or authorization to access jenkins are example of best practices in CI servers.
-A ton of jenkins plugins are available for almost all your needs: [Jenkins Plugins Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Plugins)
+Sending emails in case of a broken build or setup authorization to access Jenkins are features widely used in CI servers.
+A ton of Jenkins plugins are available for almost all your needs: [Jenkins Plugins Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Plugins)